NabiKAZ/Instagram-API-wiki/FAQ.md

 ### My photo doesn't appear when searching hashtags

-This is a known issue with the API.
+This is a known issue with _every_ 3rd party (non-official) API in the world and it cannot be fixed!
 It's due to Instagram's anti-spam protection.
-They obviously don't want bad API users to spam a bunch of fake photos on popular hashtags, so they don't allow API uploads to be listed in hashtag feeds.
+They obviously don't want bad API users to spam a bunch of fake photos on popular hashtags, so they don't allow 3rd party API uploads to be listed in hashtag feeds.

 Please don't open further issues about this.